chavezaurus/pi-sentinel/README.md

 ```
 sudo apt-get install git
 sudo apt-get install gpac
+sudo apt-get install libatlas-base
 sudo apt-get install python3-pip
 sudo pip3 install cherrypy
+sudo pip3 install pyephem
 ```

 The `git` install allows us to access the github repository.

 The `gpac` install provides the utility program (MP4Box) used to convert .h264 formatted files to .mp4.

+The `libatlas-base` install provides numerical libraries used to for star ephemeris calculations.

 The `python3-pip` install gives us pip3, which is needed for the next install.

 The `cherrypy` install provides the Python web server used for the graphical interface.

+The `pyephem` install provides routines for calculating star positions used for calibration.

 ## Hardware